visopsys/grid/packages/website/docs/introduction.md

 title: Introduction
 ---

-## What is SpreadSheet
+## What is SpreadSheet Grid

-SpreadSheet is a React component to display excel-like spreadsheets in your application.
+SpreadSheet Grid is a React component to display excel-like spreadsheets in your application.
 It lets you declaratively render, customize and develop high performance excel grids.

 Written in TypeScript, Spreadsheet only work with React/Preact.
+It is,

 1. Fast, Uses Canvas for rendering.
 1. Highly customizable